 There are several ways in which compost heaps can be made and various theories exist as to the way in which they should be treated.
-There are two important points which are essential for successful compost making and these are adequate drainage and aeration and sufficient moisture.
+There are two important points that are essential for successful compost making and these are adequate drainage and aeration and sufficient moisture.

 A compost heap is a necessary feature in the average garden.
 It provides a means of collecting the surprising amount of waste material which is gathered together during regular garden maintenance and it supplies the garden, or rather, the soil, with valuable organic matter.
-This organic matter fulfils several vital functions.
-It helps to improve the structure of the soil, especially the heavy clay types and the light sandy kinds.
+This organic matter fulfills several vital functions.
+It helps to improve the structure of the soil, especially the heavy clay types and light sandy kinds.
 It encourages a vigorous root system and also acts as a sponge to retain moisture.
 Light, sandy soils tend to dry out rather badly and a high humus content is necessary to overcome this problem.
 Well-rotted composted vegetable waste can be used as a mulch around plants and between rows of vegetables where it will smother small annual weeds and prevent the surface soil from drying out badly.

 The size of the area a compost heap will require will depend naturally on the size of the garden and especially on the number and sizes of the lawns, for the biggest proportion of compost heap ingredients consists of lawn clippings.
 The usual recommendation is that the heap should not be more than 90cm (3ft) wide or 90cm (3ft) in height when first built.
 There will be considerable shrinkage later on due to the decomposition of the waste vegetation in the heap.
 One of the neatest ways of making a compost heap is to purchase a specially constructed bin or container.
-Some are made from extra stout gauge wire, stove enamelled dark green, others have a rustic appearance with a strong wooden framework.
+Some are made from extra stout gauge wire, stove enameled dark green, others have a rustic appearance with a strong wooden framework.
 Most types have either a removable side or one which hinges so that the heap can be filled or emptied easily.

-It is quite an easy matter to construct a compost bin from the following material: four corner posts 1.2m (4ft) long (30cm (l ft) to be inserted in the ground), and 5-7cm (2-5in) square.
+It’s an easy process to construct a compost bin from the following material: four corner posts 1.2m (4ft) long (30cm (l ft) to be inserted in the ground), and 5-7cm (2-5in) square.
 The sides or `filling’ in pieces are made from 90cm (3ft) lengths of timber 7cm (3in) wide and at least 2.5cm (1in) thick.
 Six will be required for each side making a total of 24 pieces.
 They are spaced approximately 10cm (4in) apart and screwed into the corner posts.
 To provide for a removable side, one set of side pieces, 3cm (1 1/4in) less in length than the others, are screwed to two separate corner rails 5-7cm (2-5in) wide and 2.5cm (1 in) thick.
 The complete unit slides into two of the fixed corner posts, in a groove or channel made from two 90cm.
 (3ft) pieces of 2.5 x 7cm (3 x 1in) timber spaced from the two fixed corner posts by two thin strips of wood 3cm (1 1/4in) thick and 2.5cm (1in) wide.
 All timber must be thoroughly treated against rot.
 The ends of the corner posts should be well soaked for several hours before they are inserted in the soil.

 Where appearance is not important, or where the compost heap is so sited that it can be hidden from view, old sheets of corrugated iron could well be used in the construction.